aptech/docs/docs/CR-cdfMvn.rst

 ::

-    //Upper limits of integration
+    // Upper limits of integration
     ulim = { -0.5, 1 };

-    //Correlation matrix
+    // Correlation matrix
     corr = {   1  0.26,
             0.26     1 };

-    //Calculate cumulative probability of
+    // Calculate cumulative probability of
-    //the first variable being ≤ -0.5
+    // the first variable being ≤ -0.5
-    //and the second variable being ≤ 1 p = cdfmvn(ulim, corr);
+    // and the second variable being ≤ 1
+    p = cdfmvn(ulim, corr);

 After the above code, *p* should equal: 0.28025.
 It means :